kdeldycke/kevin-deldycke-blog/content/posts/how-to-localy-disable-python-cgi.md

     :::apache
     RemoveHandler .py

-That's all !
+That's all!
 This will let apache serve `.py` files as normal plain text files.
 [More info about RemoveHandler](http://httpd.apache.org/docs/1.3/mod/mod_mime.html.en#removehandler) can be found in official apache documentation.